kianzohoury/auralflow/README.md

 ```
 Here, we've changed two parameters simultaneously.
 We've set our model's
 masking function to ReLU by specifying the `--mask_activation` argument,
-and assigned a nonzero dropout probability for our
+and assigned a nonzero dropout probability for
 its layers with the `--dropout_p` argument.
 Note that one or more arguments can
 be changed within a single command.
 Optionally, running `--display`
 will let you see the updated configurations you just made.